stuvjordan-uroc/blw-dataviz-app-perf/README.md

+## Data for vizualizations

+Data is built by scripts in src/data/build.
+See the README.md in that folder to understand how it works.

 ## To Do

 - FIX: On tablet sized screens and above, width of app jumps when poll questions are open/closed.